AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * :menuselection:`Tools --> Views --> Tasks`

-    The easiest way to interrupt a specific operation, whether it was the last one started or not, is to start the :guilabel:`Task Manager` via the :menuselection:`Tools --> Views --> Tasks` menu, which shows one line for each running process.
+    The easiest way to interrupt a specific operation, whether it was the last one started or not, is to start the :guilabel:`Tasks` view via the :menuselection:`Tools --> Views --> Tasks` menu, which shows one line for each running process.
 Right-clicking on any of these lines allows interrupting that process.